Why Do Some Homes Just Feel Right? The Science of Flow in Interior Design

 3. The Energy Friction Test

-Have you ever been in an apartment that is technically luxurious—marble floors, high ceilings—but you still felt on edge?
-That is Energy Friction.
-It happens when the layout fights your biology.
-Common examples include a door that opens into another door, a kitchen island too close to the counter, or a sightline that forces you to look at a messy mudroom the moment you enter.
-No amount of expensive stone can fix a layout that fights you.
-Adjusting flow after the walls are up isn’t design; it’s demolition.
-That is why we spend weeks on the floor plan before we ever talk about finishes.
+Have you ever stood in an apartment that was luxurious on paper, marble floors, high ceilings, and still felt faintly on edge?
+That’s friction, and it happens when the layout works against your biology instead of with it.
+A door that opens into another door, a kitchen island crowded too close to the counter, a sightline that lands you on a messy mudroom the instant you walk in, each of these creates a small daily drag that no amount of expensive stone can smooth over.
+The hard truth is that fixing flow after the walls are up stops being design and becomes demolition, which is exactly why we spend weeks on the floor plan before anyone starts talking about finishes.

-4. How to Spot Good Flow (Before You Buy)
+5. How to Spot Good Flow Before You Buy

 Core Principles of Environmental Coherence: